 - Boxers that are not considered sound, or not of breeding quality, including monorchids.

 Buyers should be informed, where limited AKC registration is involved, that any get of their Boxer will be ineligible for AKC registration.
 The breeder of the dog can cancel the limited registration, should the puppy at maturity be considered of breeding quality.
-Providing limited registration is a voluntary action; alternatively, registration papers can be withheld entirely, and the buyer can apply to the AKC for an Indefinite Listing Privilege (ILP).
+Providing limited registration is a voluntary action; alternatively, registration papers can be withheld entirely, and the buyer can apply to the AKC for a Purebred Alternative Listing (PAL).

 - All sales of puppies and adults should include:

 - An accurate three generation pedigree